hlocon1309/lammps_bench/stage3/readme.md

 ---

-### For the first graphic, we compare performace with cpu only, and one cpu with one gpu.
+### For the first graphic, we compare performace with cpu only, and one cpu with one gpu with 16 MPI tasks/node.

 ![Fig_1](fig_1.jpg)

+### Table with data shown on previous graphic.

 |   Atoms   |   Matoms-steps/s CPU  |   Matoms-steps/s GPU  |
 |   ----    |   ------  |   ------  |